kigh143/bubles/README.md

 # bubles
 A simple html5 canvas example inspired by hackerbay.

-Greate art-piece of bubbles in motion with beautiful colors.
+Greate art-piece of bubbles in motion with beautiful colors. these bubbles increase size on mousemove event. they increase size to radius of 40 if on near proximity with the mouse ( 50 pixels ).

+I would like to turn this into a game any good ideas are welcome thank you.